DigiXArt/HomeServiceEnvironment/services/service-router/README.md

 or do A/B testing and stuff liek that.

 ## Development
-This service is developed using Visual Studio Code and requires the fo
+This service is developed using Visual Studio Code and requires the following extensions:
+* Docker
+* Remote-